reflectingme/M5Stack_Standing_Base_SHT30/README.md

 This is an alternate script modified from the original M5Stack code for the SHT30 temperature and pressure sensor contained in the BCT Standing Base unit for the M5Stack module.

- ## What the resulting code looks like
+ ## What running this code should look like on your M5Stack screen

  ![M5Stack screen output](/screenshots/M5Stack_Standing_Base.jpg)